The Basics of Essential Self-CareFeb 15, 2019

 “Putting myself last is right, honorable or just the way it has to be.”

-This mindset myth is killing the talent, the gifts, the creativity and the power of women on a daily basis.
+This mindset myth is killing the talent, the gifts, the creativity, and the power of women on a daily basis.
 It is that clear-cut.
-I see it in the clients I work with, the students we teach at PTLU, at my speaking events and also in most conversations I have with women.
+I see it in the clients I work with, the students we teach at PTLU, at my speaking events, and also in most conversations I have with women.
 Living with this mindset myth is a lie that women tell themselves.
-You see, when you live in a place of constant deprivation in sacrifice of everyone around you, you are giving the world a depleted, exhausted version of who you really are and everyone loses.
+You see, when you live in a place of constant deprivation in the sacrifice of everyone around you, you are giving the world a depleted, exhausted version of who you really are and everyone loses.

 Consider this, the speech they give you on an airline flight before you taxi down the runway, “Put on your oxygen mask first.
 Then, assist those around you.”
-The reason behind this safety procedure is that you are of no use to your children, your spouse, your elderly parents or your neighbors if you’re not breathing yourself.
+The reason behind this safety procedure is that you are of no use to your children, your spouse, your elderly parents, or your neighbors if you’re not breathing yourself.
 Let’s take that logic and apply it here.
 You are not doing anyone any favors if you are operating on too little life oxygen.
 If you are empty, then everyone around you suffers because you are keeping them from the true greatness you have to offer.
 You may be able to operate but at what cost?
 What is the cost to everyone around you?
 Your self-care is paramount in the return to work process and you need this cornerstone in place.

-A transition like “opting back in” takes stamina, determination and ENERGY!
+A transition like “opting back in” takes stamina, determination, and ENERGY!
 The fuel for all of this comes directly from your self-care reserves – and I am not talking about a pedicure or a massage every once in a while.
 There are very specific arenas of who you are that need tending to in order to sustain the journey back to work.
 A strong self-care plan can make all the difference on that journey.
 I like to think of the four areas as buckets you need to have filled in order to really reap the benefits of self-care.
 They are:

 Your Physical Self-Bucket